*This website is reader-support so this post may contain affiliate links for which I earn commissions.*

 Remember that as the material in your garden breaks down the height of the bed will lower.
 You can raise the height by adding more layers after you’ve harvested your first crop before planting the next.

-Now, with a no-dig raised vegetable garden, everyone can enjoy a bounty of fresh homegrown vegetables without the fuss of having to prepare the ground first.
+With a no-dig raised vegetable garden, everyone can enjoy a bounty of fresh homegrown vegetables without the fuss of having to prepare the ground first.
+Or, if you want to grow on a balcony or other limited space, why not consider investing in something like this wooden raised garden bed that you can just fill with potting mix and it’s ready to go.